lino-framework/book/docs/dev/action_parameters.rst

 <django.db.models.fields.CharField: reason>

-How to get the layout elements of an action parameter window,
+How to get the layout elements of an action parameter window.

+You need the front end.

 >>> ui = settings.SITE.kernel.default_ui
 >>> ui
 lino.modlib.extjs (media_name=ext-3.3.1)

+This will give you a layout handle:

 >>> lh = action.params_layout.get_layout_handle(ui)
 >>> lh #doctest: +ELLIPSIS